Here’s the brutal truth about goldfish feeding:

 There are a lot of options here.

-My personal recommendation is to get some aquarium plants for your goldfish to nibble on.
+My personal recommendation is to get some leafy greens from your refrigerator for your goldfish to nibble on.

 You’ll want to get enough of them (and maybe some different kinds) so they don’t all get eaten up right off the bat.